History of the Borough

 In 1777 one of the Monmouth County’s main roads ran from Monmouth Court House, now Freehold, to Englishtown and on into Middlesex County.
 Because Englishtown was on a main highway it became a trading center for the surrounding country side.

-Enlishtown is also home to one its oldest buildings, “The Village Inn”.
-Built as a tailor shop circa 1728-1732, it later becamse a tavern in 1766 and was in use through the 1960s.
-The Vilage Inn was saved from an uncertain future by the Battlground Historical Society when they purchased it in 1978.
+Englishtown is also home to one its oldest buildings, “The Village Inn”.
+Built as a tailor shop circa 1728-1732, it later became a tavern in 1766 and was in use through the 1960s.
+The Village Inn was saved from an uncertain future by the Battleground Historical Society when they purchased it in 1978.
 The Inn now serves as its headquarters.